binerogroup/documentation/_sources/compute/flavors.rst.txt

-   The NVMe based storage is local to the hypervisor that is running your instance and is backed by a single physical disk, though NVMe based enterprise solid state drives has an extremely good lifetime expectancy it's very important that you consider this fact and **backup your data** regularly.
+   The NVMe based storage is local to the hypervisor that is running your instance and is backed by a single physical disk, though NVMe based enterprise solid state drives has an extremely good lifetime expectancy it's important that you consider this fact and **backup your data** regularly.

-This flavor provides the best possible storage performance for IO intensive workloads that needs to write to disk and is great for ephemeral storage or as disk if you have an application with data replication or redundancy already builtin.
+This flavor provides the best possible storage performance for IO intensive workloads that needs to write to disk and is great for ephemeral storage or as disk if you have an application with data replication or redundancy already built-in.

 .. list-table::
    :widths: 25 20 20 20 40 40 20